CAPTUR3D-tech/plann3d-performance-monitor/README.md

 # Plann3d Performance Monitor

-A Swift performance monitor to be used to track cpu, memory, etc inside iOS projects
+A Swift performance monitor to be used to track fps, cpu, memory, etc inside iOS projects

 ## Installation